DyNiSb

 What is DyNiSb used for?

-DyNiSb is used in solid-state physics research, magnetic materials study, and electronic structure investigation.
+DyNiSb is used in thermoelectric energy conversion, solid-state physics research, and advanced materials development.

 What is the band gap of DyNiSb?